Science Fair Projects Home Science Experiments Scientists & Inventors Science Jokes Science Fair Books Science Resources Warning!

 Research Report

-This section shows the background information you gathered from library research or the web.
-This is the background that you have established before you started and helped you to formulate the purpose and hypothesis of your experiment.
+This section displays the background information you gathered from books, magazines or the Internet that helped you to understand the topic and determine the purpose and hypothesis of your experiment.

 Purpose